Robust, fast and high-fidelity composite single-qubit gates for superconducting transmon qubits: Simulations

-For the population transfer simulations, we are going to consider that our system is initially in state $\ket{0}$.
-Our goal is to produce a predefined transition probability in a robust manner.
-In particular, we consider the case of complete population transfer, with transition probability $P_1=1$, and half population transfer with $P_0=P_1=\frac12$.
-We find the optimal values for the set of parameters $\{\Omega_k\}$ and $\{\phi_k\}$ by minimizing the cost function \be f(\{\Omega_k\},\{\phi_k\})=\sum_{i=0}^{1}\text{abs}\left[P_i-|U_{i1}^{(N)}|^2\right], \ee over the widest possible region of values for $\epsilon$, where $P_i$ is the target population for state $\ket{i}\, (i=0,1)$.
-In addition, we favour solutions with minimal total pulse area $\sum\Omega_k T$, which implies maximal speed.
+In the population transfer simulations, we assume the system is initially in the state \(\ket{0}\).
+Our objective is to achieve a specified transition probability in a robust manner.
+In particular, we consider two cases: complete population transfer, where \(P_1 = 1\), and half population transfer, where \(P_0 = P_1 = \tfrac{1}{2}\), with $P_j$ representing the population in state $j$.
+We determine optimal values for the parameters \(\{\Omega_k\}\) and \(\{\phi_k\}\) by minimizing the cost function

-Two of the best solutions we have derived are presented in Table~I (top part).
-We provide a single solution for each of our target transition probabilities, although multiple solutions, with different number of constituent pulses, have been found too.
-We have selected to present the ones which seem to offer the ``sweet spot'' in terms of accuracy, robustness, and total pulse area.

-In Fig.~\ref{fig1} we plot the excitation profiles generated by these composite pulses, and compare them with the single-pulse profiles.
-As seen from the figure both complete population transfer and an equal superposition can be produced, in a robust and accurate way.
-Furthermore, as seen from the table, the total pulse area of the composite sequences is $\sim 4\pi$.
-As discussed in the previous section, the single pulse speed-up is a factor of $\sim 40$.
-Therefore, we achieve a factor of $40/4=10$ effective speed-up, using our composite sequences.
+where the summation over \(\epsilon\) increases robustness to small deviations in the Rabi frequencies.
+We will explore how the choice of \(\epsilon_{\max}\) influences the trade-off between accuracy and robustness.

+One can also add an additional regularization term to Eq.~\eqref{eq: Cost Function} that pushes the optimization algorithm towards regions with a smaller pulse area.
+Such an approach though turns out to be computationally heavy for large systems, and instead picking out by hand solutions with smaller pulse areas is sufficient.

+Our first simulation concerns the case of complete population transfer.
+Results for two types of solutions, that differ in robustness, are shown in Fig.~\ref{fig: pop_trans}.
+Both of them are compared to a standard $\pi$ and DRAG pulses.
+For the latter the first order $Y$-only correction is used (known as simple DRAG \cite{DRAG}), optimized to minimize Eq.~\eqref{eq: Cost Function}, and with an envelope of

+where $\sigma = T/4$.
+In frame (a) we explore the robustness with respect to errors in the Rabi frequency.
+For all solutions the value of $\Omega(t)$ is varied smoothly and the subsequent error is calculated.
+In the case of CP, all $\Omega_n$ are assumed to have the same systematic error.
+Similarly, in the lower frame we explore the robustness of the different approaches with respect to errors in the qubit frequency.

+We observe that both CP solutions outperform their counterparts by a considerable margin, particularly for small deviations from the ideal conditions.
+In both frames, their behavior diverges significantly when larger deviations arise.
+For the robust solution, the optimization included five points near and $\epsilon_{\text{max}} = 0.07$, whereas for the precise solution \(\epsilon_{\max} = 0\); this difference is reflected clearly in the final results.
+The robust solution exhibits an almost symmetric profile with two peaks at nonzero \(\epsilon\), each surpassing or equaling the DRAG solution over a wide range of deviations.
+By contrast, the precise solution features a sharply defined peak whose accuracy exceeds that of any other method; however, its lack of robustness likely limits its applicability in most real-world systems.